About Us

 If you have visited the area by yourselves or been touched by the beauty through a kayak tour, please visit their website to learn more and if possible make a donation to the most effective ENGO on the West Coast of Vancouver Island.

 Dan Lewis and Bonny Glambeck, the founders of Clayoquot Action are known for delivering entertaining and inspiring slide show·presentations on Clayoquot Sound.
-Check out Clayoquot: Sound of Freedom any·Tuesday at 8pm·in July or August at the Clayoquot·Community Theatre in Tofino.
+Check out Clayoquot: Sound of Freedom at the Clayoquot·Community Theatre in Tofino.
 This show is not to be missed!
+Find up to date show times here